Introducing Packet-Level Analysis in Programmable Data Planes to Advance Network Intrusion Detection: System Architecture

 The Control Plane interacts with the Data Plane through \acp{rpc}, such as those provided by software frameworks like Apache Thrift API \cite{apachethrift} or P4Runtime API \cite{p4runtime}.
 In this regard, the Control Plane is in charge of swapping the value of the \textit{Switch Register}, collecting the packet features from the two memory blocks $B_k$ and clearing registers $B_k$, $F_k$ and $c_k$ ($k\in\{0,1\}$).

 Figure \ref{fig:memory-access} illustrates the timelines of Control and Data Plane operations.
 The two planes operate in parallel and never block each other.
 The Data Plane always writes on the same block until the value of the \textit{Switch Register} is changed from the Control Plane.
 If we start from time $t_0$, as shown in the figure, once the control plane sets the value of the \textit{Switch Register} to $1$, the Data Plane will start writing on memory block $B_1$.
 After that, the Control Plane will first read block $B_0$ and, once done with reading the block, it will reset all the registers of blocks $B_0$, $F_0$ and $c_0$ and the traffic features will be processed for classification.
-The whole process restarts at time $t_3$, when the Control Plane sets the \textit{Switch Register} to $0$ to retrieve the features collected in memory block $B_1$, while the Data Plane switches to block $B_0$.
+The whole process restarts at time $t_3$, when the Control Plane sets the \textit{Switch Register} to $0$ to retrieve the features collected in memory block $B_1$, while the Data Plane switches to block $B_0$. \revised{It is important to note that the frequency of this process (computed as $1/(t_3-t_0)$ using the example in Figure \ref{fig:memory-access}) is managed by the Control Plane and does not depend on Data Plane's state.}